 The Wind and The Lion was released to theaters in 1975.
 It was written by and directed by the master director John Milius, director of Red Dawn (the inspiration for the 2012 film).
-It has an ensemble cast that includes: Sean Connery, Candice Bergen, Brian Keith, John Huston, Geoffrey Lewis, Vladek Sheybal, Deborah Baxter, and a whole host of others.
+It has an ensemble cast that acts in stellar fashion.
 It fictionalizes a real kidnapping that happened in 1904.
 Milius made several changes to the story to make it more cinematic.
 As I am not familiar with the historical incident, I will only speak of the movie.

-In 1904, Morocco is controlled by a young Sultan and the Bashaw of Tangier.
-To the eyes of Mulai Ahmed er Raisuli they are a corrupt lot, allowing the Germans, the French, and the British to take territory.
-As such, he kidnaps Eden Pedecaris and her two young children.
-He vows not to harm them and demands some territory and some released prisoners to be returned.
+In 1904, Morocco is controlled by a young Sultan and the Bashaw of Tangier (Vladek Sheybal).
+To the eyes of Mulai Ahmed er Raisuli (Sean Connery), they are a corrupt lot, allowing the Germans, the French, and the British to take territory.
+As such, he kidnaps Eden Pedecaris (Candice Bergen) and her two young children William (Simon Harrison) and Jennifer (Polly Gottesman).
+He vows not to harm them but demands some territory and some prisoners to be released to him.

 From afar, Raisuli admires Roosevelt and the feeling is mutual.
-They discuss each others weaponry to their allies and even when Raisuli hears of Roosevelt’s chant, he still finds him a noble man, showing curiosity about his Winchester.
+They discuss each other’s weaponry to their various allies.
+Even after Raisuli hears of Roosevelt’s chant, he still finds him noble, showing curiosity about his Winchester rifle.
 As he learns to play chess with Mrs. Pedecaris, he constantly tells her that she is a lot of trouble.

 As Eden stays with the Raisuli, she and her children begin to admire him and though he is cruel to his enemies, he is kind to allies and even to his hostages.
 As the days in the Moroccan landscape grow longer, Eden begins to question whether Raisuli is the savage she originally thought.